KQM-git/TCL/combat-mechanics/poise.md

 #### Different sources of interrupt resistance can stack

-You can stack Poisce and allow your characters to further avoid being staggered.
+You can stack Poise and allow your characters to further avoid being staggered.

 #### The number of teammates in co-op mode will increase poise or decrease vulnerability.